codegouvfr/eleventy-dsfr/content/fr/action-plan-for-free-software-and-digital-commons/plan-action-logiciels-libres-communs-numeriques.en.md

 publication of the Prime Minister’s data circular n°6264/SG of April 27, 2021, and aims to support the State’s digital transformation.

-This action plan is led by a new Free Software unit, set up within the Etalab department of the Inter-ministerial Directorate for Digital Affairs - "direction du numérique" in French - hereafter "DINUM".
+This action plan is led by a new Free Software Unit, set up within the Etalab department of the Inter-ministerial Directorate for Digital Affairs - "direction du numérique" in French - hereafter "DINUM".